ayushb2005/E-Commerce-Cart/README.md

 # E-Commerce-Cart
-Cart UI made with React.js
+Cart UI made with React.js and two java spring boot apis connected to a MongoDb Atlas database